 What is the best protein powder for fat loss and muscle gain?

 Few nutrients are as important as protein.
-If you don’t get enough your blood glucose levels, sugar cravings, muscular recovery, body composition and general health suffers.
-The “right” amount of protein for an individual actually depends on many factors though, including age, level of activity, body composition, current state of health, goals and so on
+If you don’t get enough, your blood glucose levels, sugar cravings, muscular recovery, body composition and general health suffers.
+Using protein supplements such as protein powders, is proven to improve muscle growth and strength, but can also help repair damaged muscles and tissues.
+However, it is important to note that the body can only process limited amounts of protein, which means that excessive use of protein will not offer any extra benefits.
+The “right” amount of protein for an individual actually depends on many factors, including age, level of activity, body composition, current state of health, goals and so on.

 How much protein is best for weight loss?

 To lose weight in an effective and sustainable manner you need to get your protein intake right.
 Weight loss is about energy balance.
 To lose weight you need to take on board fewer calories [energy in] than you burn [energy out].
 Research shows that eating protein helps reduce the calories in, as protein helps control your appetite.

 A recent study showed that men who consumed 25% of their calories from protein had increased feelings of fullness and a reduced desire for late afternoon and night snacking.
 In another study, women who increased their protein intake to 30% of calories ended up eating 441 fewer calories per day and lost 11 pounds in 12 weeks, simply by adding more protein to their diet.

 Studies have shown that consuming sufficient protein (including the addition of whey protein) results in a significantly higher loss in body fat and a greater preservation of lean muscle.
 This is exactly what you want as muscle is metabolically more active than fat mass.